seppinho/pixyll/_posts/2015-10-19-mtdnaserver.md

 Hadoop is pretty famous for analysing huge datasets in batch (MapReduce) or in-memory (Spark).
 To abstract all the technical things (e.g. setting up a cluster, executing/managing Hadoop programs, HDFS Staging) from end users, [Lukas](http://www.forer.it) and I developed the Hadoop workflow system Cloudgene, introduced in [this blog entry](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).

 ## Cloudgene + Docker
 Even if the installation process of Cloudgene is quite doable, the prerequiste of having a running Hadoop Cluster is kind of a shortcoming.
-As a first step to solve this, we generated a [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) to set up a CDH5 cluster in pseudo-distributed mode.
+As a first step to deal with this issue, we generated a [Hadoop Docker Image](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) to set up a Cloudera Hadoop (CDH5) cluster in pseudo-distributed mode.
 This image can be combined with Clodugene as showed here:

 ## Connecting new apps to Cloudgene
 Imagine you are the developer of a new Hadoop application to analyse some kind of (big) data.
 Since you're not interested in beeing the guy who applys your application to all datasets, you want to present your co-workers a "do-it-yourself" service.
 This is exactly the job of Cloudgene.
 To combine your application with Cloudgene, two things are important: